kamilkisiela/graphql-inspector/README.md

 Some part of the library was ported to NodeJS from [Ruby's GraphQL Schema Comparator](https://github.com/xuorig/graphql-schema_comparator)

+## Contributions

+Contributions, issues and feature requests are very welcome.
+If you are using this package and fixed a bug for yourself, please consider submitting a PR!

+And if this is your first time contributing to this project, please do read our [Contributor Workflow Guide](https://github.com/the-guild-org/Stack/blob/master/CONTRIBUTING.md) before you get started off.

+### Code of Conduct

+Help us keep GraphQL Inspector open and inclusive.
+Please read and follow our [Code of Conduct](https://github.com/the-guild-org/Stack/blob/master/CODE_OF_CONDUCT.md) as adopted from [Contributor Covenant](https://www.contributor-covenant.org/)

 ## License

 [MIT](https://github.com/kamilkisiela/graphql-inspector/blob/master/LICENSE) © Kamil Kisiela